uc-cdis/gen3.org/content/resources/developer/dev-introduction.md

 of state across components, for an entire site.
 Each component containing its own state can get complicated, so Redux uses the idea of a central `store` to keep track of the larger state of components.
-In the above example, we used a component's state to keep track of if a menu should be open or  not.
-An example of using Redux to store state would be for things like what user is logged into your web application.
+In the above example, we used a component's state to keep track of whether a menu should be open or  not.
+An example of using Redux to store state would be for things like which user is logged into your web application.
 This is information that needs to be accessed in more than one component, so instead of storing it in individual components it should be contained in the Redux store.